outfox/fennecs/fennecs.tech/index.md

 🐾 intuitively relational
 🐾 lithe and fast 🐾

-And that's all there is to say before you go and see for yourself, getting all wide-eyed and bushy-tailed!
+And that's all there is to say before you go and see for yourself.

+### All wide-eyed and bushy-tailed!